webquarx/design-patterns/README.md

 await chain.execute();
 ```
-With simple way the method setNext will be called automatically.
+The method ```setNext``` will be called automatically in a simple way.
 There is no need to call it for every step when defining a chain.
-Construction order is the order in array for ChainOfResponsibility class, which extends usual ChainOfResponsibilityStep.
+The order of steps in a chain is the same as in array for constructor of ```ChainOfResponsibility``` class, which extends the usual ```ChainOfResponsibilityStep```.

-### Using a Function for Step
+### Using a Function instead of a Step
-There is a simple way to use function instead of chain step class.
+There is a simple way to use a function instead of a chain step class.
 ```typescript
 const chain = new ChainOfResponsibility([
     (execute, param) => {